dcernst/dcernst.github.io/teaching/mat411s16/syllabus.md

 As the semester progresses, it should become clear to you what the expectations are.
 This will be new to many of you and there may be some growing pains associated with it.

 ### Homework ###

+You are allowed and encouraged to work together on homework.
+However, each student is expected to turn in his or her own work.
+In general, late homework will *not* be accepted.
+However, you are allowed to turn in three late homework assignments with no questions asked.
+Unless you have made arrangements in advance with me, homework turned in after class will be considered late.
+When doing your homework, I encourage you to use the Elements of Style for Proofs (see Appendix B of the [course notes]({{site.baseurl}}/teaching/mat411s16/materials/) as a reference.
+Your overall homework grade will be worth 15% of your final grade.

+On each homework assignment, please write (i) your name, (ii) name of course, and (iii) Daily/Weekly Homework number.
+You can find the list of assignments on the [homework page]({{site.baseurl}}/teaching/mat411s16/homework/).
+I reserve the right to modify the homework assignments as I see necessary.

 **Daily Homework:** Homework will be assigned each class meeting, and students are expected to complete (or try their best to complete) each assignment before walking into the next class period.
 All assignments should be *carefully*, *clearly*, and *cleanly* written.
-Among other things, this means your work should include proper grammar, punctuation and spelling.
-You will almost always write a draft of a given solution before you write down the final argument, so do yourself a favor and get in the habit of differentiating your scratch work from your submitted assignment.
+Among other things, this means your work should include proper grammar, punctuation, and spelling.
+You should write a draft of a given solution before you write down the final argument, so do yourself a favor and get in the habit of differentiating your scratch work from your submitted assignment.

-The Daily Homework will generally consist of proving theorems from the [course notes]({{site.baseurl}}/teaching/mat411s16/materials/).
+The Daily Homework will generally consist of completing exercises and proving theorems from the [course notes]({{site.baseurl}}/teaching/mat411s16/materials/).
+In addition to completing the assigned problems, I also want you to assess your own work.
+Next to each problem, I want you to write down a score between 0 and 4 that represents your perception of the validity and quality of your proposed solution/proof.
+Consider using the rubric given below in the description of the Weekly Homework assignments.
+Not completing the self-assessment step will impact the score on your homework.

 On the day that a homework assignment is due, the majority of the class period will be devoted to students presenting some subset (maybe all) of the proofs/solutions that are due that day.
 At the end of each class session, students should submit their write-ups for all of the proofs that were due that day.
-Daily Homework will be graded on a $\checkmark$-system.
+Daily Homework will be graded using a $\checkmark$-system.
 Students are allowed (in fact, encouraged!) to modify their written proofs in light of presentations made in class; however, **you are required to use the colored marker pens provided in class**.
 I will provide more guidance with respect to this during the first couple weeks of the semester.

 **Weekly Homework:** In addition to the Daily Homework, we will also have Weekly Homework assignments.
-For most of these assignments, you will be required to submit 3 formally written proofs.
-For two of the proofs, you may choose any two problems marked with $\star$ that were *turned in* during a given week to submit the following week (due dates to be announced).
-For example, you may choose any two problems marked with a $\star$ that were turned in during week 2 for the second Weekly Homework, which would be due during week 3.
-The third proof for each Weekly Homework assignment will likely be something new.
+For most of these assignments, you will be required to submit 2-4 formally written proofs.
+In general, two of the problems will come directly from the Daily Homework from the previous week.
+Any additional problems will likely be new.
 You will be required to type your submission using $\LaTeX$.
 I will walk you through how to do this.

-The Weekly Homework assignments described above are subject to the following rubric:
+Each problem on the Weekly Homework assignments is subject to the following rubric:

 <center>
 <table class="table table-striped">